 When combing the egg whites into the Peanut Butter Chocolate Dessert recipe card down below, do so gently.
 Do NOT overmix.
 If you do, you’ll end up with a collapsed dessert or streaks of eggs in your cooked dessert.

 I think the most important step in making a souffle is to pay close attention to the egg whites.
-You want them very, very stiff.
-Take a look at the photo to the left.
-See how the egg whites look like whipped cream?
-That’s exactly what you want.
 Do not even think of moving on to step 4 of the recipe until your egg whites look like fluffy whipped cream.

 And when you finally do move on to step 4 you just want to fold your fluffy egg whites extra gingerly into the peanut butter mixture.

 Once you get past the egg white ordeal, the rest of the recipe really is easy peasy.

 Yes!
 Although a Peanut Butter Chocolate Dessert is probably not the first thing that pops into mind when you think of eating clean.
 However, this particular recipe really is suprisingly healthy.

 It is dairy-free, sweetened with unrefined coconut sugar and has no refined flour or oil.

 The only thing is, it does fall pretty quick!
 I hadn’t made souffle in ages and I just was not prepared for it to fall as quickly as it did.

 When I pulled the souffles from the oven I didn’t have my photo spot camera-ready so there was a good 15-minute delay between removing the souffle from the oven and snapping the photos.